Children of Blood and Bone (film): Development

 Prior to publication, Tomi Adeyemi's novel Children of Blood and Bone was optioned for a film adaptation produced by Fox 2000 Pictures and Temple Hill Entertainment in March 2017.
 In February 2019, Rick Famuyiwa was announced as the director.

-After The Walt Disney Company completed its acquisition of 21st Century Fox in March 2019, which resulted in shuttering Fox 2000, the project was transferred to Lucasfilm, marking the studio's first original live-action project since its acquisition by Disney in 2012.
+After the Walt Disney Company completed its acquisition of 21st Century Fox in March 2019, which resulted in shuttering Fox 2000, the project was transferred to Lucasfilm, marking the studio's first original live-action project since its acquisition by Disney in 2012.
 Kay Oyegun was announced to write the script for the film in August 2019.
-In September 2019, while talking to The Hollywood Reporter, Walt Disney Studios President Alan Horn confirmed Lucasfilm President Kathleen Kennedy was working with sister studio 20th Century Fox's chairwoman Emma Watts in developing the film.
-In the fall of 2021, however, Lucasfilm put the project in turnaround.
+In September 2019, while talking to The Hollywood Reporter, Walt Disney Studios president Alan Horn confirmed Lucasfilm president Kathleen Kennedy was working with sister studio 20th Century Fox's chairwoman Emma Watts in developing the film.
+In the fourth quarter of 2021, however, Lucasfilm put the project in turnaround.
 According to The Hollywood Reporter, Adeyemi had become dissatisfied with the pace of Lucasfilm's adaptation efforts and asked to serve as scriptwriter, a request that Lucasfilm had declined.
-Since Lucasfilm had wanted to focus on its own intellectual properties like Star Wars, Indiana Jones, and Willow, it allowed the film rights to Children of Blood and Bone to lapse.
+Since Lucasfilm had wanted to focus on its own intellectual properties like Star Wars, Indiana Jones and Willow, it allowed the film rights to Children of Blood and Bone to lapse.

 By January 2022, Paramount Pictures had acquired the rights for a guaranteed exclusive theatrical release, with Temple Hill Entertainment producing alongside Sunswept Entertainment; Adeyemi would write the script and serve as executive producer.
 In December 2023, Gina Prince-Bythewood was hired to direct the film and further develop the script.

 Casting

 In September 2024, Thuso Mbedu was cast in the lead role.
 In January 2025, Amandla Stenberg, Damson Idris, Tosin Cole, Viola Davis, Cynthia Erivo, Idris Elba, Lashana Lynch and Chiwetel Ejiofor were added to the cast, with Regina King, Diaana Babnicova and Bukky Bakray in negotiations to join.
 In March, Saniyya Sidney, Zackary Momoh, Richard Mofe-Damijo, Ayra Starr, Pamilerin Ayodeji, Shamz Garuba, Kola Bodunde, and Temi Fagbenle rounded out the cast.

-The casting of Stenberg and Mbedu sparked online backlash over colorism, as they are lighter-skinned than the characters from the novel.
-In response to these criticisms, Stenberg posted an eight-minute TikTok video saying Adeyemi wanted her in the role.

 Filming

-In February 2025, an Instagram post by Adeyemi indicated that principal photography had begun in Lagos, and wrapped on June 2, 2025.
+Principal photography began in Lagos in February 2025 and concluded on June 2, 2025.

+Music

+Terence Blanchard composed the score for the film.